swisscom/PowerGRR/README.md

     object for easier filtering.
 * Create and start a new hunt and get the hunt info or results as PowerShell objects.
-* Create a hunt or a client approval request.
+* Create a hunt or a client approval request and wait until they get valid.
 * Add or remove a label on one or multiple clients based on a list of computer names.
 * Add artifacts to or remove artifacts from the GRR artifact repository.